Thursday, February 12, 2009

 Liability

-Failure to investigate Internet crimes against children can result in significant liability for an organization.
-Several agencies in the state of Washington suffered a substantial financial judgment when a failure to protect children was uncovered (3).
+Failure to address Internet crimes against children creates organizational liability.
+In Washington State, several agencies incurred a substantial financial judgment after a failure to protect children was uncovered (3).

 Purposeful Ignorance Driven by Repugnance

-43.1.1 The agency has a written directive for investigating vice, drug, and organized crime activities...
+• 43.1.1: Directives for investigating vice, drug, and organized crime activities

 Recommendation